Fahd-Har/CW2025/README.md

 </p>
 g)
 <p>
-Changes: Transferred all methods relating to keyboard keys that controls movement of brick into a new class called KeyMovementEventHandler.
+Changes: Transferred all methods relating to keyboard keys that controls movement of brick and game state into a new class called KeyEventHandler.
 </p>
 <p>
 Reason: This was a code smell known as large class.
-This separation was needed to enforce the Model-View-Controller (MVC) design pattern, now the new class handles all keys representing for brick movement.
+This separation was needed to enforce the Model-View-Controller (MVC) design pattern, now the new class handles all keys representing for brick movement and game state.
 </p>

 ### 7.2) SimpleBoard.java